luca8651/Small_RNA_analysis/README.md

 ```

 ## plot_abundance_Wedd_Seal.r
 This R script can be used to generate abundance plots for a set of microRNA loci (hairpin sequences) across different samples.
-The script takes as input one or multiple alignments of small RNA reads to an hairpin sequence, provided in the same format accepted by script *micro_RNA_hairpin_read_counts.pl*.

 One plot for each locus is generated, where each line represents the read coverage across the locus for a specific sample.
 The uploaded version is written specifically for the microRNA annotation (and expression data) presented in Penso-Dolfin et al. 2020 (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-6675-0, see also Supplemetary data)

-## make_redundant.pl
+## make_redundant.pl (developed by Simon Moxon, included with his consent)
 usage: make_redundant.pl small_rna_data.fa

 This script takes as input a non redundant (that is, each sequence appears only once) list of small RNA reads in FASTA format, and converts it into redundant format (each sequence appears as many times as its count in the sample).